cfbender/homelab/README.md

 For the remaining services I suggest enabling the built-in authentication via the app.
 This avoids the need to add manual exceptions for API access where required and simplifies our proxy rules.

-For Sonarr, Radarr, Prowlar you can enable authentication under Settings->General->Security.

-For Nzbget the default credentials are `nzbget:tegbzn6789` and can be changed under Settings->Security.

-For NZBHydra2 you can add users under Config->Authorization.

 ## Original Author

 Kyle Harding <https://klutchell.dev>